($1,699) Cost to ship a car from Philadelphia, PA to Los Angeles, CA

 The best Philadelphia to Los Angeles car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Philadelphia to Los Angeles:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Philadelphia to Los Angeles:

 - Best for Real-Time Tracking: Nexus Auto Transport